DavidGoedicke/ReuseHCI2025/index.md

 ---
 permalink: /
-title: "A3WS – eHMIs"
+title: "A3WS – Accessibility in Mobility"
 #layout: single
 classes: wide
 author_profile: true
 ---
-<p> <span style="font-size: 1.5em">Accessible Automated Automotive Workshop Series (A3WS) – Focus External Human-Machine Interfaces (eHMIs)</span><br/>
+<p> <span style="font-size: 1.5em">Accessible Automated Automotive Workshop Series (A3WS) – Accessibility in Mobility</span><br/>
-In conjunction with Mensch und Computer 2022, September 4-7</p>
+In conjunction with Mensch und Computer 2025, August 31 – September 3 | Chemnitz</p>

 With modernizing traffic, a rise of automated vehicles (AVs) is expected.
-As AVs potentially need to communicate their intentions, external human-machine interfaces (eHMIs) seem to be an appropriate solution.
+The potential multidirectional communication needs of AVs require solutions for traffic participants including cars and trucks, pedestrians and cyclists, infrastructure and mobile entities.

+While AVs must convey their intentions, they must also interpret and respond to varying communication cues, which may be visual, auditory, or transmitted via connected data.
+To address this complexity, AVs must leverage advanced technologies, including pattern recognition, data harmonization, and potentially artificial intelligence (AI)-driven solutions.

-While automotive research progresses quickly, people with special needs (PSN) are vastly underrepresented.
+Although automotive research advances rapidly, people with special needs (PSN) remains significantly underrepresented.
-With an aging population due to demographic changes and advances in medical treatments and with the stride towards equality and accessibility, the needs of these groups also have to be considered in the automotive domain.
+Given demographic shifts toward an aging population and broader societal goals of equality and accessibility, it is imperative to integrate the needs of these groups when shaping the future of traffic.

-We provide an inclusive platform for interdisciplinary exchange on current and future topics, especially for academia, industry, and politics.
+We, therefore, offer an inclusive forum for interdisciplinary exchange among academia, industry, and policymakers on current and emerging topics in this domain.

-This enables different perspectives with particular (but not exclusive) regard to user experience (UX) and psychology, product design, legislative concerns and, thus, support the communication and potentially founding of new topic streams.
+We will facilitate dialogue, foster collaboration, and potentially inspire new value streams by incorporating perspectives from user experience (UX), psychology, product design, and legislative frameworks.
-The aim is to create new interdisciplinary networks and collaborations to make future developments on vehicle-to-human (V2H) communication more inclusive.
+Ultimately, we will forge new interdisciplinary networks to make communication among all road users more inclusive.

-**Note:** Participants are invited to submit a *position paper* or an abstract for a *lightning talk* before the workshop.
+**Note:** Participants are invited to submit a *position paper*, an abstract for a *lightning talk*, or a suggestion for an *interactive activity* before the workshop.
 See [Participate](./Participate) for more details.

 ---